We may earn money or products from the companies mentioned in this post. For more information, see our disclosure.

 People with high porosity hair will likely experience more frizz.
 This hair types reacts poorly to heat, and it won’t get any benefit from having heated vapor blown over it.
 In fact, you’ll probably see more negative effects than benefits.

 So overall, this device can absolutely help your hair be less frizzy and maintain more moisture–assuming you have the right hair type.
-For more information about hair porosity, you can check out this helpful guide.

 Ease of Use